 Fubar struggled out of the gate but timely financial support by Ashley Howlett kept the place upright until it found its stride and started to pull in customers and awards.
-Customers had plenty of fun showing first-timers the hidden sliding door that led into the bar.
-Once inside, they had the option of bar seating, a second floor wraparound balcony and several cubby holes.
+Customers had lots of fun showing first-timers the hidden sliding door that led to the bar.
+Inside, they had the option of bar seating, a second floor wraparound balcony and several cubby holes.
 One seating area doubled as a stage for rock bands, burlesque shows, comedy nights and more.

-Fubar is among the Beijing bars with which I was most intimate, from documenting the construction to helping source furniture and audio equipment via an old Super Bar Street venue to serving as an ear to the partners as relations deteriorated.
+Fubar ranks among the Beijing bars with which I was most intimate, from documenting renovations to helping source furniture and audio equipment via an old Super Bar Street venue to serving as an ear to the partners as relations deteriorated.
 The Zhang-Lager partnership ended in 2012 and Fubar closed for good in 2018.

 Here’s a bunch of Fubar photos I took over the years.
 I’ve got more on some external drives and will dig those up, too.